 Before I go any farther – let’s be clear – I don’t want to suggest that feminism is the answer to PPD.
 I don’t even necessarily mean to claim I have PPD.
 I won’t even tell you I have NICU PTSD, although maybe that fits the bill a little better.
 When I was thinking about dying, I felt empty.
-I kept reliving the NICU every day, even with a beautiful, lovely, steadily breathing baby sleeping next to me in bed.
+I was reliving the NICU every day, even with a beautiful, steadily-breathing baby sleeping next to me in bed.
 Although it was suggested to me earnestly by a medical professional that I have both, I don’t know what I think about that.
-I can tell you candidly that I am under tons of stress, have ADD, and have horrible anxiety, and that these things like to build each other up into frenzied blinking-lights Las Vegas crazytown.
-I have been diagnosed with PTSD before, and underwent hypnotherapy, which worked, although I know saying that might make you think I’m REALLY crazy.
-I don’t take medicine because I don’t – I used to, I don’t want to again, and that’s it.
+I can tell you candidly that I am under tons of stress, have ADHD, a history of anxiety, and that these things like to build each other up into frenzied blinking-lights Las Vegas crazy-town.
+I have been diagnosed with PTSD before, and underwent EMDR, which worked.
+I’m not on meds because I’m not – I was, I don’t want to right now, and that’s it.
 But truly — I don’t want this to read as some stupid ill-advised manifesto that the big “F” can cure all ails, because it can’t.

-It’s a long story, but a few things happened, immediately preceding and immediately following this nervous breakdown.
-First, I actually defended myself as a rape victim for the first time in about ten years.
-That felt shameful, and then prideful, and then – nothing.
-It just felt like what it was – the truth, being told because it needs to.
-I guess it was a good start, because then a friend of mine placed herself on an auction block to raise money for someone’s new gallery venture and, when offered a “date with a grumpy feminist”, a member of the crowd followed with the suggestion that they “drown her”.
+A few things happened, immediately preceding and immediately following this nervous breakdown.
+First, I recognized and defended myself as a rape survivor for the first time in about ten years.
+That felt shameful, then prideful, and then – nothing.
+It just felt like what it was – the truth, being told because it needs to, in the context of a single moment.
+I guess it was a good start, because then a friend of mine placed herself on an auction block to raise money for someone’s new gallery venture and, when offered a “date with a grumpy feminist,” a member of the crowd followed with the suggestion that they “drown her.”
 When this story was related on the internet, I lost it.
 For the first time in a very, very long time I couldn’t resist the urge to demand, for her and for all of us, that it be recognized as wrong.
 BECAUSE IT’S WRONG.

-Maybe that’s why I’m finally not scared to admit that as a mom, I do things that you may think are right OR wrong – that I breastfed and fed formula, use cloth diapers and disposables, that I am alternately slathering both coconut oil and A&D on my son’s diaper rashes.
+Maybe that’s why I’m not scared to admit that as a mom, I do things that so many other women, fed by the social power (it’s structural, hand to god) of petty criticism, might declaim as right OR wrong.
+I breastfed and fed formula, use cloth diapers and disposables, I am alternately slathering both coconut oil and A&D on my son’s diaper rashes.

-Or to admit that lately I spend most of my time considering not whether these parenting decisions are right or wrong, but rather: whether or not solidarity IS for white women, and intersectionality and how to explain it.
-About how to best teach Miles consent and what I will say when someone gives him hugs he doesn’t want, and about when we will tell him that one of his three Grandpas is gay and what that will mean.
-About how we will deliver context so he understands racism and knows why it needs to be acknowledged and overcome and how to explain to him that his privilege affects him despite our tax bracket.
-About how to make sure he thinks Martin Luther King Jr. is essentially Batman.
+Or to admit that lately I spend my time considering not whether these choices are right or wrong, but rather, whether or not solidarity IS for white women, and how we parent intersectionally.
+About how to best teach my young son consent, what I will say when someone gives him hugs he doesn’t want, and about when we will tell him that one of his three Grandpas is gay.
+Whether or not I will tell him I’m a rape and assault survivor, and when.
+Whether or not I’ll explain my sexuality to him.
+How we will deliver context so he understands racism and knows why it needs to be acknowledged and overcome and how to explain to him that he has immense privilege, despite our tax bracket.
+About how to make sure he thinks MLK, or maybe Bayard Rustin, or hell, Audre Lorde, is essentially Batman.